 This session is typically offered in August and January, and is posted on the PitE GSI Information page.
 Otherwise please contact the PitE Executive Secretary for dates.

 This session is typically offered on the first day of classes.

 CPR and First Aid Training

 GSIs who will be teaching a lab or accompanying students on field trips must be trained in CPR and First Aid.
-Those who need to complete this training will be notified.
+Those who need to complete this training will be notified in their offer letter.